What Constitutes Medical Malpractice?

 - Cases Where The Injury Is Not Clear At First – You have up to one year to file a claim after you discover an injury, or after you reasonably should have discovered it.
 However, no claims are allowed after four years past the date the injury was caused.

 You may feel like several years is a long time, but it’s not in the world of medical malpractice.
 Your lawyer must seek out significant amounts of evidence and consult with medical experts if you are to win damages.
-Therefore, do not delay in calling your lawyer, even if you are not yet quite sure about the full ramifications of your medical injury.
+Therefore, do not delay in calling a Charlotte lawyer, even if you are not yet quite sure about the full ramifications of your medical injury.